luikore/gems.mirror/readme.md

 # List of cached gems

-After binding the ip of mirror server to rubygems.org, visit rubygems.org/gems/
+After binding the ip of mirror server, visit production.cf.rubygems.org/gems/ or rubygems.org/gems/ (with the slash)

 # Caveats

-Remember to comment out the /etc/hosts binding of the mirror server before doing `gem push` or `gem yank` etc.
+Remember to comment out the /etc/hosts binding of rubygems.org before visiting rubygems.org doing `gem push` or `gem yank`.

+If mirror server be in a bad network, can block concurrent requests.